Our top picks: researched and expert-approved

 Supplemental oxygen is sometimes necessary to relieve respiratory or cardiac disease symptoms and improve a person’s quality of life.
 If you need oxygen therapy, it doesn’t mean your normal activities have to end.
 A portable oxygen concentrator can allow you to move freely around your house, visit friends and family, travel, run errands, or do any other activity you normally do.

-If you love traveling and need a device with decent battery life, you may opt for the Inogen One G5 or the CAIRE Freestyle Comfort.
-If you are looking for a device with both continuous and pulse flow, the GCE Zen-O suits various oxygen needs.
+If you love traveling and need a device with decent battery life, you may opt for the Inogen Rove 6 or the CAIRE Freestyle Comfort.

 POCs can go a long way in helping you continue to enjoy outings with your family and friends.
 Ultimately, the best portable oxygen concentrator for you depends on your preferences, price point, and specific oxygen needs.